 Why is she posturing? he wondered.
 I know that I performed my duties to the best of my ability.
 Am I being set up for something?

 Nechayev nodded and looked at Haywood.
 “Do you want to tell him, Elliot?”

 “Of course, Alynna,” Haywood said, his attention directed towards the diminutive admiral.
 “Because of your diplomatic efforts with the Cardassians, the Command Council would still like to offer you the position of Deputy Director of the Starfleet Diplomatic Corps, Admiral Tattok.
 The position of Director is open and we considered you for it but—”

-“Politics and the Federation Council kept you from appointed little old me to the position,” he guessed.
+“Politics and the Federation Council kept you from appointing little old me to the position,” he guessed.

 Haywood nodded.
 “It’s not quite like that, Admiral.
 The President believes that the Federation Council should have a Director of the Diplomatic Corps who is prepared to answer directly to the interests of the Council.
 Your history as a Starfleet officer had prompted them to select someone who is more amenable to their requests.”

 “Basically, someone who can be their puppet,” commented Drakoor.
 He came from the same school of hard-knocks like Tattok did, coming up the ranks of Starfleet.
 He was a member of a small contingency of Capellans in Starfleet that had faced their own difficulties, though theirs were cultural whereas Tattok's were mostly height-oriented.
 Even his own appointment as the Deputy C-in-C had come with its own air of controversy at the selection process.